 Who is Bradford Live?

 Bradford Live is a group dedicated to the transformation and long-time viability of the much-loved Bradford Odeon building.
 It is led by Lee Craven, born and bred in Bradford, who wants to help the city’s rebirth, and believes that the Odeon is key to that end.
-Over four years, Lee has brought together a team of experts each with deep experience creating live performance spaces.
-This team has concluded that the only viable solution to the former Odeon is to recreate the original huge auditorium, making it the third largest auditorium in Yorkshire, with a capacity of 3500 seated and 4000 with stalls standing.
+Over four years, Lee brought together a team of experts each with deep experience creating live performance spaces.
+This team concluded that the only viable solution for the former Odeon is to recreate the original huge auditorium, making it the third largest auditorium in Yorkshire, with a capacity of 3500 seated and 4000 with stalls standing.
 A venue of this size would attract national and international performers, and its flexibility would also allow sporting events, corporate product launches and conferences.

 We hope you will join us on this journey to transform this landmark building.
 Please use the comments sections on our website, Facebook and Twitter to give us your opinions on our plans, and feel free to ask any questions you may have.